How Derek Jeter Made $US265 Million To Become The Second Highest-Paid Player In Baseball History

 Jeter went on to win Rookie of the year that season and was a key member of first Yankees championship since the 1970s.

-After winning a second World Series in 1998, Jeter finally cashed in.
-He was eligible to have his salary determined by an arbitrator and Jeter won his case and a $US5 million salary.
+After winning a second World Series in 1998, Jeter finally cashed in, winning his arbitration case and a $US5 million salary in his first season of arbitration eligibility.
 The Yankees had offered $US3.2 million.

 Instead, after winning another World Series, Jeter and the Yankees avoided arbitration, agreeing to a 1-year, $US10 million contract.